 Doc Talk: Telehealth Lactation Support

 The benefits and advantages of breastfeeding have been widely advertised, but for many mothers, breastfeeding can present significant challenges.
 In the early weeks, it can be especially difficult.
 A woman might experience milk that won't come in, babies who won't latch on, breasts that are painful, and other obstacles.
 Whether it’s your first child, or your third, it’s important to have the support you need to navigate your breastfeeding journey.
-To better support and help expecting mothers and mothers of newborns, Women’s Comprehensive Health Care has partnered with the Nest Collaborative, a collection of International Board-Certified Lactation Consultants (IBCLC) who conduct online, video appointments to help guide moms through the breastfeeding process.
+To better support and help expecting mothers and mothers of newborns, Women’s Comprehensive Health Care and Manchester OB-GYN Associates have partnered with the Nest Collaborative, a collection of International Board-Certified Lactation Consultants (IBCLC) who conduct online, video appointments to help guide moms through the breastfeeding process.
 We spoke with Briana Huguenel, MD, of Women’s Comprehensive Health Care to learn more about the Nest Collaborative and how moms and moms-to-be can use this new telehealth service to help navigate breastfeeding.

 First off, can you explain to people, who might not know, what a lactation consultant is and why someone might need lactation support?